While 12 celebrities said yes when I’m A Celebrity bosses last came calling, not every star has been willing to sign up.

 Speaking on ITV’s Loose Women Lisa, confessed: “They [I’m A Celebrity producers] kept coming back and back and back.
 For me, the spiders, eating stuff… that would be fine, but mice and rats I could never, ever deal with.
 My cat once brought a mouse in and I was literally neurotic.”

-Actor Warwick Davis said this year he had turned down the show.
-The TV and film star, famous for his roles in movies such as Star Wars and Harry Potter, says he doesn't ever see himself in the jungle.
-Warwick said: "I get asked to do a lot of reality shows.
-I love watching them but they don't appeal to me as a performer.
+Actor Warwick Davis revealed in 2018 he had turned down the show.
+The TV and film star, famous for his roles in movies such as Star Wars and Harry Potter, says he doesn’t ever see himself in the jungle.
+Warwick said: “I get asked to do a lot of reality shows.
+I love watching them but they don’t appeal to me as a performer.

 “I’m A Celebrity got in touch, but I didn’t even find out what I would be getting paid.”